pingcap/docs/system-variables.md

 - Type: Enumeration
 - Default value: "all_replicas"
 - Value options: "all_replicas", "closest_adaptive", "closest_replicas"
-- This variable is used to set the policy of TiFlash node selection when the query needs the TiFlash engine.
+- This variable is used to set the strategy for selecting TiFlash replicas when a query requires the TiFlash engine.
-  - "all_replicas" means using all the available nodes to do analytic computing, regardless of local zone or other zones.
+  - "all_replicas" means using all available TiFlash replicas for analytical computing.
-  - "closest_adaptive" means using the nodes in the same zone as the entry TiDB.
-If not all the tiflash data can be accessed, the query will involve the tiflash nodes from other zones.
+  - "closest_adaptive" means preferring to use TiFlash replicas in the same zone as the entry TiDB for analytical computing.
+If not all TiFlash data can be accessed, the query will involve TiFlash replicas from different zones along with their corresponding TiFlash nodes.
-  - "closest_replicas" means using only the nodes in the same zone as the entry TiDB.
-If not all the tiflash data can be accessed, the query will report an error.
+  - "closest_replicas" means using only TiFlash replicas in the same zone as the entry TiDB.
+If not all TiFlash data can be accessed, the query will result in an error.
-- Corner cases
+- Special cases
-  - If TiDB nodes do not set zone attributes and the policy of TiFlash node selection is not "all_replicas", the policy of TiFlash node selection will be ignored, all the tiflash nodes will be used in the tiflash query.
-And there will be a warning message: The variable tiflash_replica_read is ignored.
+  - If TiDB nodes do not have zone attributes set and the tiflash_replica_read policy is not "all_replicas", the tiflash_replica_read policy will be ignored, and all TiFlash replicas will be used in the TiFlash query.
+A warning message will be displayed: "The variable tiflash_replica_read is ignored."
-  - If TiFlash nodes do not set zone attributes, these nodes will be treated as nodes not in any zone.
+  - If TiFlash nodes do not have zone attributes set, they will be treated as nodes not belonging to any zone.

 ### time_zone